-While “smart grid” investments can stimulate innovation, job creation and economic growth, they should be strategic and based on cost/benefit analyses that sustain the ageing power grid and the province’s transmission and distribution assets.
+While investments in emerging “smart grid” technologies can stimulate innovation, job creation and economic growth, implementation should be done strategically and be based on cost/benefit analyses that sustain the ageing power grid and the province’s transmission and distribution assets.

-Ontario’s green energy policies are driving the need for a smart grid.
-Ontario is spending billions of dollars on “smart grid” technologies to mange a supply mix now complicated by ever-changing production from wind and solar generation.
-Unfortunately, ratepayers are not being told what the final costs will be.
+Ontario is spending billions of dollars on “smart grid” technologies to manage a supply mix now complicated by ever-changing production from wind and solar generation.
+Ratepayers are not being told what the final costs will be.

-Smart meters and time-of-use rates generate huge volumes of data that must be managed and systems must respond to rapid changes in consumer demand.
-This shift to an information technology based electricity system presents two risks for ratepayers.
-The collection, use and disclosure of information by utilities and third parties about personal electricity usage raise privacy issues.
-As well, this shift is raising concerns about cyber attacks that could seriously disrupt the electricity system.
+- Smart meters and time-of-use rates generate huge volumes of data that must be managed and control systems that must respond to rapid changes in consumer demand.
+This presents two risks for ratepayers—privacy issues and cyber-attacks.

-The province’s local distribution companies, most of which are publically-owned are juggling other major fiscal challenges including the delivery of conservation programs, the integration of intermittent renewable generation, and the training of skilled workers to replace a wave of retirements.
+- The province’s local distribution companies, most of which are publically-owned, are juggling major fiscal challenges including the delivery of conservation programs, the integration of intermittent renewable generation, and the training of skilled workers to replace a wave of retirements.

 - Ontario does have an extraordinary ‘smart’-grid investment opportunity: electric vehicles.